cschnick/RobbyForWindowsPrototype/README.md

 				  morse code complies with International Morse Code Standards.
 				  The Morse Code is run in its own thread so that the timing is Not interferred.
-This application also uses a config file to all the implimentation to specifiy the message that Robby will blink in Morse Code.
+This application also uses a config file to allow the implimentation to specifiy the message that Robby will blink in Morse Code.

 'keyboard' is included as it has been modified from the base keyboard-0.13.2